lauringlab/COVID19SequenceCompile/README.md

 ##### Samples

 Samples are received, and sequenced on plates using Nanopore or Illumina systems.
 Plate Map files are generated, matching samples to their location on those plates.
 Original plate map files are placed in [DropBox/MED-LauringLab/Plate Maps] as .xlsx files.
-Before running the data compilation pipleline, these files will need to be copied to [DropBox/MED-LauringLab/SequenceSampleMetadata/PlateMaps] and checked for format in column order/naming and file naming.

 ---